HealthyFryOption/TelloPyController/README.md

 **The authors and contributors of this repository is NOT liable for ANY kinds of damages that may incur.
 Run at your own discretion.**

 ## REFERENCES
 The NN-Related directory was created with reference from YouTuber sentdex with our own modifications.
-Special thanks to sentdex was helping our PyTorch self-studies.
+Special thanks to sentdex for helping kickstart our PyTorch self-studies.

 Channel: https://www.youtube.com/channel/UCfzlCWGWYyIQ0aLC5w48gBQ